Balanced Family Medicine

 Another innovative rotation, we have residents stationed in our Sky Lakes ER with the goal of evaluating every pediatric patient in the ER and, between such cases, they are free to roam the ER, doing procedures or scanning one and all for practice in the Point of Care Ultrasound field.

-This one-month rotation occurs during all three years and provides education in the integration of behavioral health and primary care.
-Included in the series is experience with our behavioral health providers in warm hand-offs, health and behavioral interventions, specialty mental health care with psychiatrists in the community, and time with other mental health and behavioral health providers in the community.
-Home visits, video precepting, and aspects of community health and population health are also integrated into this experience.
-Our behavioral health faculty also facilitate a focus on provider wellness, recognizing that this is integral to our role as healers.
+This rotation occurs during all three years and provides education in the integration of behavioral health and primary care.
+Included in the series is experience with our behavioral health providers in warm hand-offs, health and behavioral interventions, specialty mental health care with a psychiatrist in the community, and time with other mental health and behavioral health providers in the community.
+Home visits, video precepting, and aspects of community health are also integrated into this experience.
+Our behavioral health faculty also facilitates a focus on provider wellness, recognizing that this is integral to our role as healers.